JoseLuisMontemayor/Stock-Analysis/README.md

 We can see that the results for the year 2018, in terms of volume the "AY" ticker has the lowest volume, but the others seem in a pretty well scale in terms of liquidity.
 For returns it was not a good year for most of them like in 2017.
 The only 2 stocks that were positive were "ENPH" and "RUN", there would be another extra analysis to understand if those 2 are in a specific sector that which outdrove the market, since the other tickers had a heavy fall compared to the year before.
 It would be a good option for Steve to consider the 2 positive for an opportunity of investment.

 Also, as we restored the code, we can see that the time to run the code fell for more that a second.
 Thanks to the simplification of some code lines, we were able to have a result of the code in 0.6992 seconds.
+Not bad.

 ![](https://github.com/JoseLuisMontemayor/Stock-Analysis/blob/main/VBA_Challenge_2018.png)